Let’s make Electric Car Drivers welcome

 Buxton’s economy depends on people travelling into the town from the surrounding area for shopping and access to services, and to visitors from further afield coming as staying or day visitors.

-Electric car charge points are unobtrusive, increase the likelihood of discerning consumers visiting the location and businesses in the vicinity of the chargers, and there are still grants available to subsidise the already fairly low cost of installation.
-As detailed in the map below, Buxton and the Peak District are behind the curve in providing the facilities to allow electric car drivers to visit and feel welcome here.
-If we want this growing group to visit us or to break their journey (and spend their money) here we need to provide the facilities they require.
+Electric car charge points are unobtrusive.
+They increase the likelihood of discerning consumers visiting the location and businesses in the vicinity of the chargers.
+Grants are available to subsidise the already fairly low cost of installation.
+As detailed in the map below, Buxton and the Peak District are behind the curve in providing the facilities to allow electric car drivers to visit and feel welcome although some new ones have been added recently.
+If we want this growing group to visit us or to break their journey (and spend their money) we need to provide the facilities they require.

-Transition Buxton has put together this short paper to try to encourage operators and owners of premises with car parking facilities to respond to this opportunity.
-There are three mane types of charge point which are described in this paper.
+Transition Buxton has put together this letter to try to encourage operators and owners of premises with car parking facilities to respond to this opportunity.
+There are three main types of charge point which are described in this paper.

 With thanks to https://www.zap-map.com/ for the above map.

-And in case you need a little inspiration: Fully Charged show with Robert Llewellyn about recent developments in renewables and EVs. https://youtu.be/yaC1qgXaRvE
+And in case you need a little inspiration: Fully Charged show with Robert Llewellyn (remember him in Red Dwarf?) about recent developments in renewables and EVs. https://fullycharged.show/.